Main Office Four Corners Eye Clinic 575 Rivergate Lane #212 Durango, CO 81301 Phone: (970) 259-2202 Monday–Friday: 8 a.m.–5 p.m.

 • Conventional glaucoma surgery: This would include trabeculectomy as well as implantation of a tube shunt.
 Although this is the most invasive option, it’s also the most effective in terms of its ability to lower pressure.
 Permanent shunts in the eyes can keep the drainage systems functioning properly.

-Glaucoma treatment is available at our clinics in Durango, Cortez, and Pagosa Springs, CO, and Aztec, NM.
+Glaucoma treatment is available at our clinics in Durango, Cortez, and Pagosa Springs, CO.

 What Happens During Glaucoma Surgery?